dots-energy/dots-simulation-orchestrator/docs/usage/installation.md

 # Installation
-To run a simulation first a deploy of the DOTS platform needs to be done.
-This can either be local or online kubernetes cluster.
+To run a simulation you need to have a DOTS cluster available.
+If there is no DOTS cluster avaialable yet you can follow the instructions on this page to get the DOTS platform up and running.
+This can either be local or an online kubernetes cluster.
 Secondly, docker images of the calculation services need to be available.

+## DOTS platform developer
+Making changes to the DOTS platform requires to have a local kubernetes cluster using kind.
+Therefore, follow the instruction in the [Deploy on local cluster](#deploy-on-local-cluster) section.

 ## Deployment
 For a deployment to a local cluster, two items need to be installed first: [kind](https://kind.sigs.k8s.io/) and [kubectl](https://kubernetes.io/docs/tasks/tools/).
 Installing kind and kubectl on Windows on WSL works well, other local cluster options have not been tried.
 For deployment to an online kubernetes cluster, the cluster needs to be configured in the kube config file and needs to have an associated context.